 My husband took his life on February 6, 2000.
 Days go by now when I don’t think about it.
-Eighteen years ago, I could not have imagined writing these words: that I don’t think of Wayne’s death every day and do not inwardly see—intrusively, continually—the image of him at death.
+Almost two decades ago, I could not have imagined writing these words: that I don’t think of Wayne’s death every day and do not inwardly see—intrusively, continually—the image of him at death.
 I was so overwhelmed with grief back then, I didn’t want to live.
 I remember once contemplating the fatal 'accidents' I might manage to bring about for myself.
 Could I be in a terrible wreck?
 Could I go late at night to a street corner in a dangerous inner city and wait?
 (No, I concluded, after some minutes of serious thought.
 With my luck I’d be beaten and left for dead, but I would survive.)
 This was my anguish, that I had to live through the horror of this death, that I had no choice.
 And these feelings did not lessen in a matter of months, as many people seemed to expect.

 Eventually I struggled to fit in, laughing when I should laugh, smiling when I should smile.
 I became so adept at putting on a false front, one of my friends remarked after two years that I was "almost back to normal" Trust me; after two years I was not the okay person she imagined.
 I felt locked in an invisible prison, carrying out a sentence for a crime I did not commit.
 I found a therapist who gave up trying to do therapy with me.
 He let me come to his office after his other appointments and just cry, which I sometimes did for hours at the time.
 He sat in front of me and wiped my tears away with tissues, tossing them like a basketball player into the wastebasket when they became soggy.
 This was happening after two years, and none of my friends knew it.
 This was "almost back to normal."